naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

-Automatically optimize ad placement, affiliate links, and upsell offers to maximize your site's revenue.
+Boost your WordPress site's revenue with automated coupon distribution, affiliate link tracking, and sponsored content management.

 ## Features
-- Smart ad placement optimization
-- Affiliate link management
+- Manage coupon codes for your audience
+- Track and display affiliate links
+- Easily add and update sponsored content
-- Upsell offer integration
+- Simple shortcode integration for all features
-- Easy-to-use admin settings

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory.
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > Revenue Booster to configure your preferences.
+3. Go to the 'Revenue Booster' menu to configure your settings

 ## Setup
-- Enable or disable ad optimization, affiliate links, and upsell offers in the plugin settings.
+- Enter your coupon code, affiliate link, and sponsored content in the plugin settings
-- Customize the appearance and placement as needed.
+- Use the provided shortcodes to display content on your site

 ## Usage
-- The plugin will automatically inject optimized content into your site based on your settings.
-- Monitor your revenue growth and adjust settings as needed.
+- `[revenue_booster_coupons]` - Displays the current coupon code
+- `[revenue_booster_affiliate]` - Displays the affiliate link
+- `[revenue_booster_sponsored]` - Displays the sponsored content

 ## Support
-For support, please visit our website or contact our support team.
+For support and feature requests, visit our website or contact us directly.